 Here at Redbud Soil Company we specialize in organic soil, including our NO-TILL LIVING SOIL™ small batch soil.
-Our premium soil blend is specifically designed for indoor cannabis growers, but works just as well with potted vegetables, herbs, and the like.
+Our premium soil blend is specifically designed for indoor cannabis growers, but works just as well with potted vegetables, hemp, herbs, and the like.
 All of our soil is mixed in small batches, and hand crafted in our Oklahoma City location.

 As the marijuana industry has progressed soil companies have jumped in to try to steal your hard earned money.
 These companies use inferior inputs, and use next to no soil amendments, in a soil that is only designed to make it through one cycle if you are lucky.
 This is why so many “organic soil growers” that use commercial soil end up relying on bottled nutrients.
 Without them their yields and quality would be non-existent.

 Commercial soil makers in the cannabis space have for to long slid by questionable ingredients into their soil blends.
-Ingredients like municipal yard waste compost, dairy cow compost, feather meal, blood meal, bone meal, and even bat guano, fill these commercial bags of soil.
+Ingredients like municipal yard waste compost, feather meal, blood meal, bone meal, and even bat guano, fill these commercial bags of soil.
 These ingredients are not necessary for optimum conditions, and they very well can bring damaging effects into your garden.